-them by your hands and bring them to disgrace".
-So you did not slay them, but it was Allah who slew them, and thou didst not smite when thou didst smite, but it was Allah who smote, that he might confer upon the believers a good gift from himself" 10
+"Fight them: Allah will chastise them by your hands and bring them to disgrace".
+9 "So you did not slay them, but it was Allah who slew them, and thou didst not smite when thou didst smite, but it was Allah who smote, that he might confer upon the believers a good gift from himself".
+10